SxMShaDoW/lab-aemc-utah/docs/300-configure-prod-environments.md

 | 10) Click **Submit** to finish creating the environment record.
 | ![](../assets/images/2023-07-11-15-37-58.png)

-**Congratulations!**
+## Lessons Learned

+In this exercise, you have:

+- Understood the function and importance of Environment records in the ServiceNow platform.
-That completes setup of your Environment records in your Prod environment.
+- Successfully configured Environment records for both Development and Production instances in your Prod environment.

-Next up, you will link the Environments together in a Pipeline on your Prod environment.
+- Acquired the knowledge of validating these Environment records.

 [Next](/lab-aemc-utah/docs/configure-prod-pipeline){: .btn .btn-green .fs-2}